Vaca Frita de Pollo

 - 03

-In a large bowl, aggressively toss the shredded chicken with the grated garlic, lime juice, orange juice, oregano, cumin, the remaining 1 teaspoon of salt, and black pepper.
-Let it sit for 10 minutes so the meat absorbs the acidic punch.
+In a large bowl, aggressively toss the shredded chicken with the grated garlic paste, lime juice, orange juice, oregano, cumin, black pepper, and the remaining 1 teaspoon of salt.
+Let it sit for 10 minutes so the meat can absorb the sharp, acidic marinade.

 - 04

-Heat the oil or lard in a heavy cast-iron skillet over medium-high heat until shimmering and nearly smoking.
-Soften the sliced white onion for a minute, then spread the marinated chicken into the pan in an even layer, pressing it down firmly with a wide spatula.
+Heat the oil in a large cast-iron skillet over medium-high heat until shimmering and nearly smoking.
+Add the thinly sliced white onion and cook for 1 to 2 minutes just until it begins to soften.

 - 05